segp-uob/segp/dev/Worksheets/1_DevOps_Docker_CI.md

 # Continious integration

 Continuous integration (CI) is the practice of merging all developers' working copies to a shared branch regularly.
-Ideally building, testing and deployment is automated.
-We will be doing a lot of testing as we build our SPA right from simple complications and serving right through to automated unit testing.
-Your CI pipeline (or process) will need to be agreed and shared with your team so this workshop is focused more on describing the principles that we will be looking for and how to develop a pipeline.
+Think of this workshop as focusing on *how* we work together effectivly to build complex software.
+Your CI pipeline (or process) will need to be agreed and shared with your team up front (but it can change) so this workshop is focused more on describing the principles that we will be looking for and how to develop *your* process.
+There isn't one right way of doing this stuff so better to have an agreed set of processes than a load of tools not everyone understands.

 > ### Milestone checklist
 > - Essential: Workshop walkthrough